 Before developing a method to control bursting, we needed to characterize the different kinds of bursting encountered in the spontaneous activity of cultured cortical networks.
-The frequencies of bursts as well as their sizes were highly variable between cultures from different platings, and even between cultures within platings.
-Additionally individual cultures showed large variations from day to day.
-Cultures spontaneously exhibited a wide range of bursting behaviors, from short single cell bursts, to small local bursts involving

-2-5 electrodes, to long global bursts (Figure 3).
-Some cultures exhibited 'superbursts': stereotyped sequences of global bursts, separated by several minutes devoid of bursts (Wagenaar, Z. Nadasdy, and Potter, in preparation).
-Global bursts were typically first observed at around 7 div, after which burstiness steadily increased until they dominated the activity at around 20-25 div.
-After that, burstiness fluctuated somewhat, but remained high for as long as we looked (up to 45 div in these experiments).
+The frequencies of bursts as well as their sizes were highly variable between cultures from different platings and even between cultures within platings.
+Additionally, individual cultures showed large variations from day to day.
+Cultures spontaneously exhibited a wide range of bursting behaviors, from short single-cell bursts, to small local bursts involving two to five electrodes, to long global bursts (Fig. 3).
+Some cultures exhibited "superbursts": stereotyped sequences of global bursts, separated by several minutes devoid of bursts (D. A. Wagenaar, Z. Nadasdy, and S. M. Potter, unpublished observations).
+Typically, global bursts were first observed at $\sim$ 7 DIV, after which burstiness increased steadily until they dominated the activity at $\sim$ 20-25 DIV.
+After that, burstiness fluctuated somewhat but remained high for as long as we observed (up to 45 DIV in these experiments).